Laboratory Close-Out Procedures

 Laboratory Chemical Cleanouts

-Departments are responsible for ensuring chemical cleanouts of laboratories are done prior to the primary researcher leaving the university.
-This will maximize the safety of KSU faculty and staff and ensure accurate and complete labeling of chemicals is completed.
-Disposal costs for unknown or poorly managed chemicals will be charged to the responsible department.
+Departments are responsible for ensuring laboratory chemicals are properly disposed through EHS.
+Chemical cleanouts should be done by the laboratory manager, principal investigator or researcher leaving the university.
+This will maximize the safety of KSU faculty and staff and ensure accurate and complete labeling of chemicals.
+When the responsible faculty/staff is not available the department head is responsible for ensuring chemicals are properly identified and disposed.
+Costs for handling unknown or improperly managed chemicals may be charged to the responsible department so it is important to address laboratory chemicals promptly to avoid costs and hazardous conditions.

 A laboratory cleanout is defined as the removal of a large number of chemicals (greater than 30).
 A cleanout can be the result of: